vlitzke/kitchenflies/DNAseq/13_LD/README.md

 | `--ld-window-kb` | specify a kb window |
 | `--out` | output prefix |

+This exports the file XXX.ld with all pairwise comparisons and r2 values.

 ## Pruning
 It seems like there is not really a solid consensus on how pruning should be done.
 So here are a few options: